 feel-editor, an embeddable editor for DMN FEEL expressions built on top of CodeMirror.
 It includes syntax highlighting, validation, and auto-completion.

 - With create/append anything we built an extension to show the future of BPMN modeling.
 Save valuable clicks by appending or creating any applicable element on the canvas.
 Deeply integrated with element templates this becomes a powerful tool to model in reusable, domain-specific building blocks.

 We cut more than 120 releases (more than 50 being actual feature releases) in over 37 libraries.
-To communicate the new and noteworthy in our eco-system, we published eleven blog posts and sent out numerous tweets.
+To communicate the new and noteworthy in our eco-system, we published eleven blog posts and sent out numerous tweets and toots.